-ICE M2011: Machine Learning 75 Marks [70% Exam, 20% Quizzes/Class Tests, 10% Attendance] 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours learning are also included in the course that contains investigating existing algorithms and developing new algorithms to meet the applications.
-Course Learning : After successfully complete this course, students will be able to: Outcomes (CLOs) CLO-1: Define the basic terminologies of machine learning and deep learning.
-CLO-2: Explain a wide variety of machine learning algorithms.
+ICE M2111: Advanced Machine Learning 75 Marks [70% Exam, 20% Quizzes/Class Tests, 10% Attendance] 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours

+Prerequisite : ICE 4111 Courses Course Objectives : This course is designed to provide a broad understanding of machine.
+Both supervised and unsupervised learning will be explored with learning theory.
+Recent applications of machine learning are also included in the course that contains investigating existing algorithms and developing new algorithms to meet the applications.
+Course Learning : After successfully complete this course, students will be able to: Outcomes (CLOs) CLO-1:Define the basic terminologies of machine learning and deep learning, CLO-2: Explain a wide variety of machine learning algorithms.
 CLO-3: Solve problems applying variety of learning algorithms on data CLO-4: Design and implement variety of machine learning algorithms in a variety of real-world application.
 Assessment : Total mark of the course is distributed as: 70% Examination, 20% Methods Quizzes/Class Tests, and 10% Attendance.
 Students should be asked to answer SIX questions out of EIGHT taking not more than THREE from each section.